Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Simulations

-\subsection{\textbf{Simulation results}}
+The proposed multi-source method is benchmarked against two types of comparison procedures.
+First, we compare knockoff construction models: Model-X knockoff (using a simple gaussian baseline) and scDesign2 \citep{sun2021scdesign2}. scDesign2 is a transparent simulator based on the copula framework that generates count data while accurately capturing variable correlations (supporting marginal distributions such as Poisson, NB, and ZINB).
+We employ scDesign2's underlying model to construct knockoffs variables for our count data.
+Second, we compare two common strategies distinct from the simultaneous method: Pooling, where all $K$ datasets are merged for a single selection, and Intersection where variables are selected individually per dataset and the final discovery set is the intersection of results.

-For constructing knockoffs, the paper employs Model-X knockoff, scDesign2, and the ZIPG distribution specified by the Gaussian copula (abbreviated as MX, ZINB, and ZIPG, respectively).
-For three variable selection strategies: Intersection, Pooling, and Simultaneous (abbreviated as Inter, Pool, and SK, respectively).
-Additionally, this study utilizes clusterDE, glmnet, and random forest to compute test statistics (abbreviated as DE, GLM, and RF, respectively) for comparison purposes.
-Therefore, the ZIPG-SK method can be further specified as ZIPG-SK-DE, ZIPG-SK-GLM, and ZIPG-SK-RF, each representing the method calculated based on specific statistics.
+\subsection{Simulation results}

-In a preliminary analysis, we consider the $K = 2$ first.
-We set the first 10\% count features to be significantly correlated with $Y$ and the FDR control value for different methods is set to $0.2$.
+We first define the configurations used in the simulation.
+Three methods for knockoff construction are compared: Model-X knockoff (MX), a baseline using the Gaussian distribution; scDesign2 (ZINB), which relies on the ZINB distribution; and the proposed ZIPG model specified by the Gaussian copula (ZIPG).
+These are combined with three variable selection strategies: Intersection (Inter), Pooling (Pool), and the Simultaneous Knockoff (SK).
+We also use three test statistics—clusterDE (DE), glmnet (GLM), and random forest (RF)—to compute feature importance.
+Therefore, the ZIPG-SK method can be further specified as ZIPG-SK-DE, ZIPG-SK-GLM, and ZIPG-SK-RF, each representing the method calculated based on a specific statistic.
+We set the FDR control level to $q=0.2$ and evaluate performance on $K=2$ datasets, where the signal size is 10\% of the features.